Jewish Labour Movement: Responses

 The JLM has attracted some criticism from within the Labour Party.
-Critics contended that the JLM had become largely dormant by the early 21st century and was only revived following the election of Jeremy Corbyn.
+Critics contended that the JLM had become largely dormant by the early 21st century and was only revived to challenge the election of Jeremy Corbyn.

+“The motive behind the JLM’s resuscitation was also revealed by an undercover documentary made by Al-Jazeera, aired in early 2017.
+It showed that the JLM was acting as little more than a front for the Israeli embassy and that the mission it set itself was to weaken Corbyn in the hope of removing him from the leadership.”

+The criticism highlights revelations made in The Lobby (TV series).

 In September 2017, Michael Kalmanovitz, of the International Jewish Anti-Zionist Network, at a fringe meeting hosted by the "Free Speech on Israel" group alongside the Labour Party conference, asked "What are JLM and LFI doing in our Party?
 It's time we campaigned to kick them out".

 At the same conference, a number of Jewish members of the Labour Party launched Jewish Voice for Labour as "an alternative voice for Jewish members of Labour" who do not support the Jewish Labour Movement's "profoundly Zionist orientation", contending that "the JLM cannot represent all Jewish members of the Labour Party when it is committed 'to promote the centrality of Israel in Jewish life' as well as the wider Jerusalem Programme of the World Zionist Organization."

 In March 2018, the Morning Star criticised the JLM for its "unquestioning zionism" and for being "unscrupulous enough to call fellow Jews anti-semites when the real fallout is between zionists and anti-zionists."
 In April 2018, after the JLM voted that it had no confidence in Corbyn, the political secretary of the Labour Representation Committee commented "[JLM] is campaigning to make a Labour government impossible!
 They are stabbing us in the back.
 That is insupportable.
 The JLM must be disaffiliated from Labour as soon as possible."